 Kerry is no stranger to heart disease having supported her husband, 5 years ago through major heart surgery to repair the mitral valve.
-As a member of the CIPD, Kerry also sits on the CIPD Reward Forum representing the sector on pay related issues.
+As a fellow of the CIPD, Kerry also sits on the CIPD Reward Forum representing the sector on pay related issues.

 Director of Prevention, Survival & Support